Social media posts claim the Australian Constitution’s ban on “civil conscription” means that mandated or coerced vaccinations are illegal.

-Similar claims have been shared by several Australian Facebook accounts, including by the main page for the Great Australian Party and other accounts sharing the text of an article published in the Spectator Australia.
+Similar claims have been shared by several Australian Facebook accounts, including by the main page for the Great Australia Party and other accounts sharing the text of an article published in the Spectator Australia.

-While the Australian Constitution may prevent the federal government from forcing medical practitioners to provide services – such as administering COVID-19 vaccines – it does not bar the government from introducing vaccination requirements.
+While the Australian Constitution may prevent the federal government from forcing medical practitioners to provide services – such as administering COVID-19 vaccines – it does not expressly bar the government from introducing vaccination requirements.

 In June, the Australian government announced that COVID-19 vaccinations would be mandatory for all residential aged care workers by mid-September.
 Quarantine workers are also subject to vaccination mandates, however vaccinations remain voluntary for the general population.

 However, the posts claim such measures are unconstitutional, pointing to section 51(xxiiiA) as proof.